abderrahmane-tj/gog-front-end-task/README.md

 - I am using the [Create React App](https://github.com/facebookincubator/create-react-app) tool mainly in order to have a modern dev environment with minimum configuration
 - State updating could use more optimization and deboucing in some places
+- Tested on : Chrome, Firefox and Internet Explorer 11